What Is Identity Theft and How Can You Prevent It?

 If your bank offers the service of sending you texts whenever you make a transaction, use it.
 It’s the easiest way to stay informed about what is happening with your accounts.
 This way, you'll find out about identity theft the very instant the impostors use your information to make their first transaction.
 From there, you can quickly act on it and prevent any further misuse.

 Regularly checking your reports is a must.
-The good news is that, until April 2022, you can access a free credit report every week – a drastic improvement from the yearly option available up until now.
-And if you don’t have time for weekly checks, consider outsourcing the task to a credit monitoring company.
+The good news is that, until April 2022, you can access a free credit report every week - a drastic improvement from the yearly option available up until now.
+And if you don’t have time for weekly checks, consider outsourcing the task to a company that performs credit monitoring for you.

 It's essential to know in advance what to do when identity theft is suspected.